abdelrahmanbonna/mvvm_page_generator/README.md

 # mvvm_page_generator

-A Dart package for making MVVM Flutter pages with cmd or terminal.
+A Dart package for making PMVVM Flutter pages with cmd or terminal.

 ## Features